pingcap/tidb-operator/en/deploy-on-aws-eks.md

 > **Note:**
 >
-> * This will destroy your EKS cluster along with all the TiDB clusters you deployed on it.
+> * This will destroy your EKS cluster.
 > * If you do not need the data on the volumes anymore, you have to manually delete the EBS volumes in AWS console after running `terraform destroy`.

 ## Manage multiple Kubernetes clusters